 Porto is not brash.
 It is not a city that is going to dwarf you with garish skyscrapers or super-modern designs.
 Porto knows what it is good at and does it brilliantly.
 You will not find a place that can so effortlessly charm you quite like this.

 This historic town is one where lovers of architecture, food, culture, design, coffee and sport can all come together in one place.
 The only challenge is managing to fit everything in.
-So let us guide you through 24 hours in Porto before your star clippers cruise holiday.
+Let us guide you through 24 hours in Porto before your Star Clippers cruise holiday.

 Getting around Porto